kubernetes/enhancements/keps/sig-network/2593-multiple-cluster-cidrs/README.md

 Not yet, they will be added as part of the graduation to beta.
-They will test the scenario where some Nodes already have PodCIDRs allocated to them (potentially from CIDRs not tracked by any `ClusterCIDR`).
+They will test the scenario where some Nodes already have PodCIDRs allocated to them (potentially from CIDRs not tracked by any `NodeIPAMConfig`).
 This should be sufficient to cover the enablement/disablement scenarios.

 ### Rollout, Upgrade and Rollback Planning